renovate-bot/khulnasoft-lab-_-xsoar-py/README.md

 poetry run python -m pytest tests
 ```

-To run with a specific python version (see the [demisto-py PyPi page](https://pypi.org/project/demisto-py/) for the current supported versions), use [poetry environments](https://python-poetry.org/docs/managing-environments/) to switch to a different env with a different python version.
+To run with a specific python version (see the [xsoar-py PyPi page](https://pypi.org/project/xsoar-py/) for the current supported versions), use [poetry environments](https://python-poetry.org/docs/managing-environments/) to switch to a different env with a different python version.

 ---

 ## Code Generation

-Library code was generated using the Demisto Server 4.5.0 Swagger definition with modifications to support later Server versions.
+Library code was generated using the Xsoar Server 4.5.0 Swagger definition with modifications to support later Server versions.

-**Important:** All code under [demisto_client/demisto_api](demisto_client/demisto_api) is generated using the swagger code generation tool.
+**Important:** All code under [xsoar_client/xsoar_api](xsoar_client/xsoar_api) is generated using the swagger code generation tool.
 Do not modify this code directly.

 We use a script to run the generate tool and then modify as needed.
 If you would like to contribute **DO NOT** modify the generated code directly, modify the script: [gen-code.sh](gen-code.sh) and then re-generate the code.